 Buying an apartment or townhouse may be good for people looking to downsize, enter the housing market, or looking for a lifestyle change.

 Consider what is important to you.
 How much room do you need?
-How important is location?
+How important is the location?
 How close do you like to live to other people?

 Buying an apartment or townhouse usually means being part of a body corporate which handles the management and upkeep of the building and property.
 There are ongoing costs to cover these services.